Scene News & Updates

 The Friends of Monroe Park (FOMP) was created 15 years ago to support the efforts of the Fauquier County Government and Fauquier County Parks and Recreation in building and developing Monroe Park.
 Starting in February 1996, FOMP raised over $10,000 to go towards the construction of the park and to this day continues fundraising to promote the development of additional park facilities.
 FOMP currently co-sponsors two annual events at the Park - the Goldvein Jubilee in September and the Spring Egg Hunt - and has recently begun planning other off-site fundraising activities.
 Their current objective is raising funds to develop and build a gold panning area at the park.

-Check out pictures from the 16th annual Goldvein Jubilee!
+Dont' miss the 17th annual Goldvein Jubilee!

 Northern Virginia Gold Prospectors